 All of the buildings and houses in Izamal have been painted with a bold, vibrant yellow color.
 This is to reflect the brightness of the sun as the town is believed to be the home of the Maya sun god Kinichkakmo.

 His namesake pyramid can be found in the center of the little town.
 It is close to the excellent Yucatan food restaurant of the same name (Kinich, Calle 27.299y 28y 30, Centro, 97540 Izamal).

-The entire town was given a fresh lick of paint in 1993 when Pope Jean-Paul visited, so as to beautify it for his arrival.
+The entire town was given a fresh lick of paint in 1993 when Pope Jean-Paul visited, to beautify it for his arrival.
 The piece de resistance of Izamal is the 561 Convent of San Antonio de Padua in the center square.

 The convent, perched atop a hill, is the perfect place to watch the sunset.
 It is still in use today.

 Plenty of Yucatan haciendas and boutique and luxury hotels exist around Izamal and make the perfect place to base yourself while in the area.
 Alternatively, spend your night in the nearby Yucatan capital of Merida.

 Sisal is the second of four Mexico pueblos magicos located in the Yucatan state.
 It is the only coastal town in the Yucatan to be recognized as a pueblos magico and was added to the list as recently as 2020.

 Sisal’s gorgeous beach with its soft, powdery white sand and its translucent turquoise waters is one of the most beautiful beaches in the Yucatan.
 The beach sits amid the migration route of American flamingos that fly east from Celestun to Rio Lagartos.